1thing-org/hatecrimetracker-frontend/README.md

 1. Create your own GitHub account
 2. Fork the repository
-3. Make changes and commit to your forked repository
+3. Make changes and commit to your forked repository.
+The changes can be in main or any branches in your own fork.
-4. Create Pull Request to https://github.com/lima01/hatecrimetracker-frontend
+4. Create Pull Request from your own fork to https://github.com/lima01/hatecrimetracker-frontend
 5. Wait for reviewer to review and merge the PR